Lawlheart/pokedex/README.md

  - maybe try to migrate all the AJAX requests here
  - HM/TM list

-main page - Brigette
+main page

  - complete pokemon list with sprites with a search function that filters in real time (angular)
  - Fliter Pokemon by type, region etc.
  - Add regional Pokedexes
  - Multiple pages to increase loading speed.

-pokemon page - Brigette
+pokemon page

  - moves list, sorted my learn method and level moves, when clicked, bring up a modal with more info from another query to the API
  - image on banner with name, species, abilities

-gymleader page - Brigette
+gymleader page

 	-select game from menu
 		-display gym leader name, badge, reward and pokemon

-teambuilder page - Kenny
+teambuilder page

  - dropdowns for pokemon selection
 		4 dropdowns for move selection (maybe make directive?)
  - elemental analysis tool to find group weaknesses, etc
  - keep back-end in mind as we build, node users will be useful for team building

-breeding guide page - Kenny
+breeding guide page

  - (load pokedex with a custom key for egg groups and movesets)
  - make an egg group/breeding move calculator to find matches

-IV Caluclator Page - Kenny
+IV Caluclator Page

  - fix the ng-options or add a seperate ng-modeled input to make it more smooth
  - add a save pokemon feature - localstorage for now.